wlhamilton/pfsa4/README.md

 ## Running the scripts

-The two main scripts are expressed as R markdown files as follows:
+The two main scripts are expressed as R markdown files, and are as follows:

 * `association.Rmd` which prepares data, computes principal components, and conductes genome-wide association tests between P.falciparum genetic variants and the host genotypes HbS and HbC

 * `meta_analysis.Rmd` which meta-analyses the main signal across datasets.

+**Warning** Please note some data files are not included in this repository.
+These are:

+`data/vcf/ghana_2015_study_1555_samples_hbb_genotypes.vcf.gz` which contains host HbS/HbC genotypes for the study samples.
+`data/ghana_2015_study_1555_samples.sample` which also contains host data, including the HbS/HbC genotypes for the study samples.